 Keeping Exterior Surfaces Clean

 To maintain the exterior paint on your house, keep the surfaces clean.
 Features like patios and underneath overhangs should be hosed down at least once a year to help prevent dirt buildup.
 Also, plan to pressure wash your exterior approximately five years after the paint job.
 This washes away accumulated dirt or mildew that can make the paint look faded or discolored.

 Osborne Painting has a long history of performing beautiful, long-lasting paint jobs in the Triangle area.
 They employ best practices to maintain the quality and longevity you want for the exterior of your home.
-Call Osborne Painting for consultation and assistance when looking at the best for your next paint job!
+Contact Osborne Painting at 919-878-6611 for consultation and assistance when looking at the best for your next paint job!